What are my study expenses?

-On this page you find information about your study expenses.
+On this page you can find all the information about your study expenses.
 Your expenses consist of the tuition fee, living expenses and insurance.
-Non-EU students also need to pay a residence permit and handling fees.
+Non-EU/EFTA students also need to pay an institutional tuition fee, a residence permit and handling fees.

 * No rights can be derived from this information.
 Conditions and amounts mentioned may be subject to change depending on Dutch legislation and Wageningen University policies.